ilyasudakov/threejs-test-game/game_design.md

 - Hidden coves and underwater treasures
 - Environmental storytelling through ruins and artifacts
 - Collectible items that reveal lore about the world
+- Ability to dock at specific locations to interact with points of interest

 ### Weather & Ocean Dynamics
 - Realistic wave simulation with multiple wave patterns